 Having served on the Executive Committee of the environmental group SERA, he remains an active member of the organisation.

 Born and raised in Swansea, Chanel recognises how the natural power of the Severn Estuary could be used to benefit both South Wales and SW England.

 What We Do

-Our project portfolio includes long, and short-term developments designed to
+Our project portfolio includes long and short-term developments designed to

 regenerate regional economies in Wales.

-social benefit and environmental impact.
+social benefits and beneficial environmental impact.

-IDRIS Sustainable Development is guided by The Well-being of Future Generations (Wales) Act
+IDRIS Sustainable Development is guided by

 “The process of improving the economic, social, environmental and cultural well-being of Wales

-by taking action, in accordance with the sustainable development principle, aimed at achieving the well-being goals.”
+by taking action, in accordance with the sustainable development principle, aimed at achieving the

 I D R I S has the vision, values, experience and connectivity to help deliver a